Double the Donation Releases 360MatchPro Volunteer Hub for Corporate Volunteer Benefits

 About Double the Donation: Automate your matching gift fundraising with the industry-leading solution from Double the Donation.
 The 360MatchPro platform provides nonprofits and educational institutions with tools to identify match-eligible donors, drive matches to completion, and gain actionable insights.
 360MatchPro integrates directly into donation forms, CRMs, social fundraising software, and other nonprofit technology solutions, and even partners with select CSR platforms to further streamline matching gifts for donors.
 Through 360MatchPro by Double the Donation, the matching gift process has never been simpler.

-Template to Justify Your Trip to the Fall 2024 Matching Gift Summit for Higher Education
+Justify Your Trip to the Matching Gift Summit [Template for Higher Ed]

 Subject: Matching Gift Summit – Great opportunity for our team